Will Oldham discography

-This is a list of recordings by Will Oldham (a.k.a.
+This is a list of recordings by American singer and actor Will Oldham (a.k.a.
 Bonnie 'Prince' Billy, Palace Music, etc.).

 Main discography

 The nature of Oldham's work, with constant changes in backing musicians and even the names under which he records, can make for a confusing discography.
 Below are his releases in as simplified a form as possible.

 Albums

 A few of these albums are credited to another artist alongside Will Oldham but with Oldham providing vocals throughout each of the tracks they clearly belong on a list of Oldham albums.